rathboma/rathboma.github.com/_posts/2013-12-28-Reading-data-from-HDFS-even-if-it-is-compressed.md

 - scala
 - java
 - compression codecs
-description: How to read files from hdfs using java and scala
+description: How to read files from hdfs using Java and Scala, even if they are compressed, using any FileSystem implementation.
 layout: post
 ---